hmito/esj73web/presentation_en.md

     - Presenters may use the allotted board space freely.
     - You may use a format different from your online poster (e.g., multiple A4 sheets).
 - We encourage presenters to be considerate of attendees who may not understand Japanese.
-    - Suggestions include providing both Japanese and English summaries or preparing an English version of the poster.
+    - Suggestions include providing both Japanese and English summaries or preparing both English and Japanese version of the poster.
-    - If you prepare an English version:
+    - If you prepare both Japanese and English version:
         - For the online presentation, you may upload two pages in a single PDF (e.g., A0 Japanese + A0 English).
         - The file size limit remains 5 MB for the entire PDF.
     - Presenters who selected English as their presentation language must prepare their poster in English.